laramies/theHarvester/README.md

 * shodan: Shodan search engine, will search for ports and banners from discovered hosts (Requires an API key, see below.) - https://shodan.io

 * sitedossier: Find available information on a site

+* subdomaincenter: A subdomain finder tool used to find subdomains of a given domain - https://www.subdomain.center/

 * subdomainfinderc99: A subdomain finder is a tool used to find the subdomains of a given domain - https://subdomainfinder.c99.nl